-Washington University in St. Louis offers a tuition assistance program for St. Louis City employees and school district teachers and staff for St. Louis City as well as St. Louis City Charter schools.
+Washington University in St. Louis offers a tuition assistance program for St. Louis City employees, public safety officers, and school district teachers and staff for St. Louis City as well as St. Louis City Charter schools.
 Employees working full-time are invited to take classes at University College in Arts and Sciences, Washington University’s evening, professional, and continuing education division, at one-half the University College tuition with the support of this program.

 Who is eligible?